 I’ve Never Been Afraid of Virginia Woolf

 Here’s the truth: I haven’t finished Mrs Dalloway.
 I meant to.
 I even got quite far in.
-I enjoyed it, admired it, felt genuinely impressed by how modern and sharp and emotionally clear it was — and then I just… stopped.
+I enjoyed it, admired it, felt genuinely impressed by how sharp and emotionally clear it was and then I just… stopped.
 Not out of boredom, not because I didn’t “get it,” but because life happened, that and a couple of new book acquisitions that kept calling to me from the TBR pile.

 And yet, I haven’t stopped thinking about it.
-I have the Penguin Classic edition with a portrait of Virginia Woolf painted by her equally amazing sister - Vanessa Bell.
+I have the Penguin Classic edition with a portrait of Virginia Woolf painted by her equally amazing sister, Vanessa Bell.

 Vintage cover of Mrs Dalloway by Virginia Woolf featuring a painting by Vanessa Bell

-There’s something about Virginia Woolf’s writing — the way she shifts so seamlessly between people’s inner lives, how a single moment can hold so much depth.
+There’s something about Virginia Woolf’s writing the way she shifts so seamlessly between people’s inner lives, how a single moment can hold so much depth.
 It’s technically brilliant and somehow tactile at the same time.
 Even in the bits I did read, I could see what makes this book so beloved and so important.
 You don’t need a degree in modernism to feel its impact.

-I’ve always felt a strong sense of loyalty with books — like if a writer poured so much into something, the least I can do is see it through.
+I’ve always felt a strong sense of loyalty with books, like if a writer poured so much into something, the least I can do is see it through.
 But maybe it’s also fine to appreciate something without having finished it.
-Maybe even stopping partway through can be a kind of tribute — a sign that a book made enough of an impression to stay with you.
+Maybe even stopping partway through can be a kind of tribute, a sign that a book made enough of an impression to stay with you.

 Mrs Dalloway isn't part of Bookishly's range...yet.
 But in the meantime you can get it from bookshop.org here